aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/stylecollection/_index.md

 ---
+title: Aspose::Words::StyleCollection class
-title: StyleCollection
+linktitle: StyleCollection
 second_title: Aspose.Words for C++ API Reference
-description: A collection of Style objects that represent both the built-in and user-defined styles in a document.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::StyleCollection class.
+A collection of Style objects that represent both the built-in and user-defined styles in a document.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 833
+weight: 65000
 url: /cpp/aspose.words/stylecollection/
 ---
 ## StyleCollection class